Karnezis/PS-Search/README.md

   <h3 align="center">PathoSpotter Search</h3>

   <p align="center">
     PathoSpotter is a computational tool built to help pathologists.
 It can be hard for a physician to remember where he or she has seen similar cases to a specific one.
 This is the first version of a content-based retrieval web module that can retrieve digital images of glomerulus by their similarity.
 The project was then improved in a private repository and published.
-The final version of this project won the (Best Work Award of the Workshop of Works in Progress)[https://www.inf.ufrgs.br/sibgrapi2021/awards.php#content].</p>
+The final version of this project won the [Best Work Award of the Workshop of Works in Progress](https://www.inf.ufrgs.br/sibgrapi2021/awards.php#content).</p>

 <!-- TABLE OF CONTENTS -->
 <details open="open">